servo/book/src/architecture/android.md

 # JNI integration

 Every `native` member of the `JNIServo` class is implemented in the `android.rs` file as a `#[unsafe(no_mangle)]` function with a matching name.
-The `jni-rs` crate [documentation](https://docs.rs/jni/latest/jni/) has more information on this ingration.
+The `jni-rs` crate [documentation](https://docs.rs/jni/latest/jni/) has more information on this integration.